ItsWachira/Hashnode_Blog_Posts/cl7g9qhgz0dy01unv8q2p6ua7.md

 JSX stands for JavaScript XML.
 JSX allows us to put HTML into JavaScript.
 It is simply a syntax extension of React.
 It allows us to directly write HTML in React.

 React uses JSX for templating instead of regular JavaScript.
-It is not necessary to use it, however, the following are the advantages that come with it:

 ### Components.
 Components are independent and reusable bits of code.
 They serve the same purpose as JavaScript functions, but work in isolation and return HTML.